elfeck/SGpp-wiki/Datadriven-dataminig-pipeline-configuration.md

 If processRows or processColumns is not given (or 0 or -1), a square process grid is formed.

 ScaLAPACK decomposes matrices and vectors into blocks that are cyclically mapped onto a process grid (see [here](http://www.netlib.org/scalapack/slug/node110.html#SECTION04522000000000000000), [here](http://www.netlib.org/scalapack/slug/node106.html) and [here](http://www.netlib.org/scalapack/slug/node76.html#SECTION04432000000000000000)).
-The parameters for the block size specify the size of the individiual blocks.
+The parameters for the block size specify the size of the individual blocks.

 ### geometryConfig

 The geometryConfig structure lets you create a geometry aware sparse grid that contains much less points then a regular sparse grid.
-When performining e.g. image classification, the number of dimensions is too high to start with a regular sparse grid of level > 2, thus we use geometry aware sparse grids to reduce the number of grid points.
+When performing e.g. image classification, the number of dimensions is too high to start with a regular sparse grid of level > 2, thus we use geometry aware sparse grids to reduce the number of grid points.

 <table>
 <tr><th>Attribute Name</th><th>Attribute Type</th><th>Valid value range</th><th>Comment</th><th>Depends on</th><th>Default Value</th></tr>